juanleiton/juanleiton/README.md

 ## Hi 👋, I'm Juan Leiton... ##
-### **Full Stack Web Developer** ###
+### **Full Stack Developer** ###

 ### About me 🧑🏻‍💻 ###
-I find and solve customer and user real issues 💡.
+Web 3.0 enthusiast.
+I have hands-on experience building MERN stack e-commerce-oriented 🛒 apps with an agile, early-delivery-focused approach 🔥, having user experience as a top priority 🧍.

-My experience as an entrepreneur taught me how to learn quick and on the fly; it also taught me how to choose the most efficient solution, set priorities, delegate tasks, face uncertainty, stay calm before the unexpected and rule out unworkable ideas 📉 in a timely fashion.
-I got a Bachelor's degree in Economics 📊 because I enjoy dealing with "real world problems" 🌍, however, in this field you can't get directly involved in the implementation of the solutions and the results don't depend ultimately on you, that's why I decided to switch career paths.
+My experience as an entrepreneur taught me how to learn quick and on the fly 🏎️; it also taught me how to choose the most efficient solution 📈, set priorities ⚠️, delegate tasks ✔️, face uncertainty, stay calm before the unexpected and rule out unworkable ideas 📉 in a timely fashion 🕒.

 ### What I do 🛠️ ###
-I develop functional apps with a modern and intuitive design, **having user experience as a top priority and guaranteeing efficiency and security** in transactions 💰  and data management 🆔.
 I'm always learning and working on projects in order to improve and expand my skills, as well as to keep up-to-date.

-### My interests 🔍 ###
-Since I like to focus on user experience, I have a special interest in **e-commerce** 🛒 and **Fintech** 💳.
+Currently, I'm working on

-### My Tools & technologies 🧰 ###
+### Tools & technologies 🧰 ###
  <div>
   <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">
    <img src="https://user-images.githubusercontent.com/108427945/220447577-2d40e53b-d911-4919-9df8-1a832e7264e1.png" width="50" >